tknie/clu/README.md

 ## Introduction

 This application named CluAPI is a generic database interface REST server.
 It can be used to query, search and modify database data.
 There is no complex infrastructure inbetween, a direct connection to the database.
 A mechanism of authentication and authorization exists inbetween REST query and database access.
-Some predefined database queries can be defined.
+Some predefined database queries can be defined in an batch database record.
 The **batch** queries can be defined providing extra rest parameters.
 That's different to standard database views.

 There should be no difference if the database is a SQL or a NoSQL database.

 A list of data records should be able to be inserted or updated in one REST API call.
 **May be as transaction or in an atomic matter**.

-Based on database layer at <https://github.com/tknie/flynn> the database should be accessed
+Based on database layer [Flynn at https://github.com/tknie/flynn](https://github.com/tknie/flynn) the database is queryed and updated.

 * Read, Search, Insert, Update and Delete of data records
 * Search by passing database specific queries to be flexible for complex queries